Menard Correctional Center: Capital punishment

-By 1931, Menard was one of three sites in which executions were carried out by electrocution in Illinois.
+By 1931, Menard was one of three sites in Illinois where executions were carried out by electrocution.
 Between 1928 and 1962, the electric chair was used 18 times here for those sentenced to death in the southern counties of the state.
 The state's other electrocutions were carried out at the Stateville Correctional Center in Crest Hill and at the Cook County Jail in Chicago.

 Prior to the January 11, 2003, commutation of death row sentences, male death row inmates were housed in Menard, Pontiac, and Tamms correctional centers.
 After the commutations, only Pontiac continued to hold death row prisoners.

 History

 19th century

 The first Illinois penitentiary was founded in Alton, the Alton Military Prison, in 1833.
 Reformer Dorothea Dix visited the site and was sharply critical of the filthy conditions there in an 1847 address to the Illinois General Assembly.
 She noted, among many other things, that Alton was the only prison in the U.S. where inmates were made to stand while eating meals.
 In 1858, the Alton prison was replaced by the Joliet Correctional Center and closed.

-Twenty years later the Southern Illinois Penitentiary opened, taking prisoners from the southern counties of the state.
-It was established in 1878 overlooking the Mississippi River.
+Twenty years later, the Southern Illinois Penitentiary opened, taking prisoners from the southern counties of the state.
+It was established in 1878, overlooking the Mississippi River.
 It accepted 200 prisoners the next year.
 The original buildings were finished by 1889, consisting of the North and South Cell Houses and the Administration Building.
 A wall enclosed the 11½ acres of the prison grounds.
 The rear wall runs over the top of a hill that was one of the prison's rock quarries.

 Menard also had a quarry outside the walls.
 All the original buildings were constructed by prison labor.
 The original North and South Cell Houses each contained 400 cells on four tiers.
 Inmates lived two to a cell.
 None of these cells had plumbing.
 Buckets were used instead.

-The exterior includes columns and an awning portraying skeleton keys and a scale of justice.
+The exterior includes columns, an awning portraying skeleton keys and a scale of justice.
 The entranceway has two stone lions.
 Christie Thompson and Joe Shapiro of The Marshall Project wrote that the exterior "looks more like an ornate university building than a maximum-security facility.